femaletechleaders/tyntec_hackathon/README.md

 While the presentation only has a very small weighting, it is important to remember that it has a much bigger influence overall.
 If you don't show us clearly what you did and why, it is difficult to judge your performance on the other criteria.

+Hackathons are all about learning new skills, so if you tackled a new technology or framework in your project, let us know.
+It will improve the score you get for technical sophistication!

+Demo's are better than presentations, but if your demo is not fully functional by the time of the pitches just do a presentation.
+You will only lose points for "Completion" so you could still be in the running for prizes.

 # Let's Hack!